-Diversity vs. Inclusion
+Diversity vs. Inclusion or Diversity and Inclusion?

 In our previous post, we discussed the business value of diversity and inclusion.
 Ideas of diversity and inclusion in the workplace aren’t simply terms that are thrown around.
 They should be real, specific and measurable components of a business strategy.